‘Sonic 2’ steals weekend box office, but ‘Ambulance’ stalls

 And their next release could be their biggest yet.
 “Top Gun: Maverick” opens on May 27.

 Meanwhile, “Ambulance” got off to a bumpy start in its first weekend.
-With an estimated $8.7 million in grosses, it opened behind Sony’s “Morbius” and “The Lost City.”
+With an estimated $8.7 million in grosses, it opened behind Sony’s “Morbius,” down 74% in weekend two, and “The Lost City.”
 Bay’s nail-biter about a botched bank robbery was released by Universal and stars Jake Gyllenhaal, Yahya Abdul-Mateen II and Eiza González.

 Its tepid launch proved a head-scratcher for many.
 Reviews weren’t terrible (it’s at a 69% on Rotten Tomatoes versus “Sonic 2’s” 67%) and on paper “Ambulance” appears to be the kind of throwback, big screen blockbuster spectacle that would draw significant crowds to the theaters.